CachyOS/linux-cachyos/README.md

 - SCHED-EXT Schedulers prebuilt in the repository # https://lwn.net/Articles/922405/ - `linux-cachyos` and `linux-cachyos-sched-ext`
 - Cachy Sauce (CONFIG_CACHY), enables various tweaks for the scheduler and other settings
 ### :bookmark_tabs: Filesystem & memory
-- ZFS Filesystem Support and prebuilt in the repository
+- ZFS Filesystem support and prebuilt in the repository
-- NVIDIA Module Support including patches - Build the nvidia module together with the kernel
+- NVIDIA Module support including patches - Build the nvidia module together with the kernel
 - Latest & improved ZSTD 1.5.6 patch-set
 - UserKSM daemon from pf
 - Improved BFQ Scheduler